CountBricks: Residential Trenching Costs Explained

 1. Log in and select “Exterior Utilities.”

-4. Review live cost breakdown—labor, equipment, materials, overhead.
+4. Review cost breakdown.

 Cost-Saving Strategies Every Residential Builder Should Know

-• Coordinate multiple utilities in one trench to share excavation costs.
+• Coordinate multiple utilities in one trench.

-• Schedule trenching during dry seasons to avoid dewatering expenses.
+• Schedule trenching during dry seasons.

-• Place spoils for future grading to reduce hauling fees.
+• Place spoils for future grading.

 Case Snapshot: Cutting 18% Off a Florida Remodel